 Can persons injured by bad medical care in military and VA healthcare facilities sue for malpractice?

-I've always heard that service members cannot sue for poor medical care they receive in military healthcare facilities.
+I've always heard that active service members cannot sue for poor medical care they receive in military healthcare facilities.
 Is this true?

 Will suing the United States over malpractice committed at a military or VA healthcare facility jeopardize my or my family's entitlement to medical care?

 No. Absolutely not.
 Any form of reprisal against a party asserting his or her rights under the FTCA by an employee or agent of the United States would violate federal law.
+And over the last 20 years, we thankfully have never seen it happen.

 Are there any time limits regarding when I can sue the United States for malpractice committed in a VA or military healthcare facility?